getsentry/sentry-javascript/README.md

 Configure the client like this:

     Raven.config({
-        "secretKey": "77ec8c99a8854256aa68ccb91dd9119d",
         "publicKey": "e89652ec30b94d9db6ea6f28580ab499",
         "servers": ["http://your.sentryserver.com/api/store/"],
         "projectId": 1,
         "logger": "yoursite.errors.javascript"
     });

-**secretKey** - If you're using project auth, this should be the desired user's secret key.
-Otherwise, this should be the global superuser key.
-If you are using the `signatureUrl` option below, then you should omit this from your config.

 **publicKey** - This is only needed if you're using project auth, and it should be the desired user's public key.